kesterhhh/Online_Retail/README.md

 3. **Daily and Periodic Trends**
    - Peak purchasing times were observed in the afternoon.
-   - Sales were higher on weekends compared to weekdays.
+   - Sales were higher on weekdays compared to weekends.

 4. **Top-Selling Products**
    - A small group of products contributed to the majority of sales (DOTCOM POSTAGE, REGENCY CAKESTAND 3 TIER AND PAPER CRAFT, LITTLE BIRDIE)